variani/RcppStatGen/README.md

 <!-- badges: end -->

-RcppStatGen is an R/RcppEigen package with code snipets for Statistical Genetics tasks.
+RcppStatGen is an R/RcppEigen package with code snippets for Statistical Genetics tasks.

 ## Installation